aish-where-ya/aish-where-ya/README.md

 ### Hemloo! 👋

-I am Aishwarya Harpale, currently a working on Web Assembly at Cosmonic.
-Perviously, my work has also been in Kubernetes, Machine Learning and Full Stack development.
+I am Aishwarya Harpale, currently a working on platforms in C#.
+Perviously, my work has also been in WebAssembly, Kubernetes, Machine Learning and Full Stack development.
 I work on anything ranging from Rust to C/C++.

 You can add me on [Linkedin](https://www.linkedin.com/in/aishwaryaharpale/) or Twitter [@aish-where-ya](https://twitter.com/aishwhereya).